MaxWeiChen/PINIX_Web/web/source/PressKit-DieDeep/en/index.md

 + **Link**
 [Steam][STEAMLINK]

++ **PressKit on GoogleDrive** [PressKit][PRESSKIT_GOOGLE]

 ---
-+ **Description**

-	**Die Deep delivers a pure and focused combat experience — it’s all about reading your foes and mastering your timing to strike back.**
-	Nothing stands in your way but combat!
-Dive into a constantly changing abyss, spot weaknesses, take down every enemy in your way, and enjoy the ultimate head-to-head battle experience.
-	As the terrain shifts, the nonstop fights get even more intense and exciting.
-Collect rewards to build your own unique style, making every fight a fresh adventure.
+# Description

+***When everything is devoured by the Abyss, fight.
+Only to confirm your heart is still beating.***

+**Die Deep** is an action game that focuses purely on the confrontation between you and the enemy.
+No map exploration, no puzzles, no excess.
+The only core is Combat!
+Observe the enemy's movements carefully.
+Seize the opening, plan your strategy, and strike with precision.
+A single reckless attack or a greedy strike is enough to result in a fatal failure.
+Take control of characters with distinct goals and traits.
-	Dive into the abyss for the mysterious power that can achieve anything.
+Through endless fierce battles, pursue the mysterious power that can rewrite fate.
+Enter the Abyss.
+Face death.

+---
+# The World
+When everything is devoured by the Abyss, all desires turn to dust.
+Wandering souls have long forgotten the instinct to strive, and even the reason to live.
+Until the Abyss sends a silent call.
+It lures you deeper to uncover the forgotten that your once truest desire.
+Even if it is merely a lie to bait a sacrifice.
+In this suffocating void, pursuing a lie is worth more than facing a hollow eternity.
+Descend.
+Towards the end of the Abyss, to touch that single hope.
+Fight.
+Only to confirm your heart is still beating.

 <!--+ **History**  -->
 ---
-+ **Features**
+# Features

-	+ **A Pure Focused Combat Experience**
++ **A Pure, Focused Combat Experience**
-	The game’s battles focus on carefully observing enemy movements and seizing every opportunity to act.
-	Plan your strategy wisely and strike with precision—reckless attacks or getting greedy can lead to deadly consequences.
+Focus on observing enemy movements and seizing every opportunity.
+Plan your strategy wisely and strike with precision.
+Any reckless attack or greedy strike can lead to fatal consequences.

-	But that doesn’t mean your character is slow or clumsy; they possess agile moves and powerful skills, allowing you to truly shine while staying calm under pressure.
+But this does not mean you are slow or clumsy.
+Your characters possess agile moves and powerful skills.
+Unleash their full potential while staying calm under pressure.

 + **Unique Playable Characters**
-	Whether it's the one-eyed warrior skilled in perfect parries or the agile cat thief wielding dual blades, each character boasts a distinct fighting style.
-Delve into their unique traits, harness each character's strengths, and discover your path to victory.
+From the one-eyed warrior skilled in perfect parries, to the agile rogue wielding dual blades, each character boasts a distinct fighting style.
+Delve into their unique traits.
+Harness their strengths.
+Find your own path to victory.

++ **Challenging Bosses**
+Face distinct and powerful enemies of the Abyss.
+Any misjudgment will lead to instant destruction.
+Only a perfect response ensures survival.

-	+ **Tight and Exciting Continuous Battlegrounds**
++ **Intense Continuous Battles**
-	As the terrain automatically shifts, battles will come at you nonstop.
-You must seize every opportunity to catch your breath and recover, pushing through one challenge after another, continuously growing and preparing for the ultimate showdown against powerful foes.
+As the terrain automatically shifts, battles come at you nonstop.
+Seize every fleeting moment to recover.
+Break through one challenge after another.

 + **Build a Versatile Combat Style**
-	Gain soul energy through victories to continually grow.
-Combine charms and skills to create your own unique fighting style as you pursue.
+Gain soul energy through victories to grow stronger.
+Combine various charms and skills to forge your own unique fighting style.
-	Dive into the abyss for the mysterious power that can achieve anything

 <!--+ **Awards & Recognitio**-->
 <!--+ **Reviews**-->
 <!--Selected Articles-->
 ---
-+ **About PINIX**
+# About PINIX
 [Click here][PINIXPressKitLink] for media packs and more info on PINIX Games

 + **Developer**